ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 <Head title="Timers" />

 As said in the previous section, the user should understand that things are happening when they submit the form.
-Timers give us a way of providing feedback when there is a response delay, based upon human perception research.
+Loading timers give us a way of providing feedback when there is a response delay, based upon human perception research.

 ## Usage